efarraro/krumit/_abilities/Bribe.md

 ---

 EN_name: "Bribe"
-EN_description: "Pay 4 coin to destroy target non-boss enemy"
+EN_description: "Pay 4 💰 to destroy target non-boss enemy"
 EN_flavor: "Just think - this could have been a microtransaction!"
 tile_id: Bribe
 cost: 1